8bignic8/mensaVegIlmenau/README.md

 # mensaVegIlmenau
-This is a simple webcrwaler that extractes the Vegan menue from the Mensa Eherenberg webseite and post ist content to a Telegram Group
+This is a simple webcrawler to extract the vegan menu from the Mensa Eherenberg (TU Ilmenau) webseite and post ist content to a Telegram Group

+# 16:39 13.12.2021
+# v2